 Digital Information Technology

-- Development of key skills that prove their aptitude in digital information technology, such as project planning, designing and creating user interfaces, creating dashboards to present and interpret data.
+• Project planning, designing and creating user interfaces, creating dashboards to present and interpret data

-- The award complements learning in GCSE programmes, such as the GCSE in Computer Science, by broadening experience and skills participation in different type of activities.
-It gives students the opportunity to apply knowledge and skills practically through project work, such as planning and designing a user interface and developing a dashboard to interpret trends in data.
+The qualification complements learning, by broadening experience and skills participation in different type of activities.
+It gives learners the opportunity to apply knowledge and skills practically through project work.

 The course is split into three parts: